EricZinda/Perplexity/backlog.md

   - You’re going to a restaurant with your son, Johnny, who is vegetarian and too scared to order by himself.
 Get a table and buy lunch for both of you.
 You have 15 dollars in cash.
   I am the waiter.
 Interact with me only saying one sentence at a time and waiting for my response.
 Make the phrases very simple.
 OK?
   - Make these work
-    - Let's get a table for two, please
+    - (fixed) Let's get a table for two, please
-    - Johnny would love the tomato soup.
+    - (fixed) Johnny would love the tomato soup.
-    - Can we get one tomato soup for Johnny, please?
+    - (fixed) Can we get one tomato soup for Johnny, please?
     - In that case, Johnny and I will both have the Roasted Chicken.
         - Unclear how to deal with "will both have": https://delphinqa.ling.washington.edu/t/what-is-the-common-mrs-between-we-both-will-have-soup-we-will-both-have-soup-meaning-2-of-us-will-have-soup/1011
     - Just two, my son Johnny and me.
+        - Just two
+        - my son Johnny and me
+        - Finally: Just two, my son Johnny and me
     - I'll have the Grilled Salmon for myself, and for my son, Johnny, please get the Roasted Chicken.
     - We'd like to start with some water and menus
     - please bring us two glasses of water
     - Let's go to a table, please.